-Saint Louis University's Quality and Performance Excellence graduate certificate is for students who wish to focus in areas of health operations management, including quality improvement, process improvement and performance excellence, and project management.
+Saint Louis University's quality and performance excellence graduate certificate is for students who want to focus on areas of health operations management, including quality improvement, process improvement and performance excellence, and project management.

 Health care organizations need to find ways to reduce costs while improving quality.
 Employers need employees with the analytical and content skills that this certificate provides.
-Not only will SLU's Quality and Performace Excellence graduate certificate program apply to all resident Master of Health Administration (MHA) and executive MHA students who are currently in the program, it will also appeal to working professionals already in the field.
+Not only will SLU's quality and performance excellence graduate certificate program apply to all resident Master of Health Administration (M.H.A.) and executive M.H.A. students who are currently in the program, it will also appeal to working professionals already in the field.
 As the field of quality and performance excellence grows, there will be an increasing need for an educational background in the subject.